 The Queen greeted us in her Picture Gallery, home to masterpieces by Titian, Rembrandt, Rubens, Vermeer and Van Dyck.

 The Duke of Edinburgh asked Ben and Karl what they did.
 “Making websites easier to use,” they replied.
-He joked, “How will you know you’ve finished?”
+“How will you know when you’ve finished?” he joked.
 And then walked off.